blay/blay.se/edgeryders.markdown

 > An unintended consequence of this political diversity on the streets
 > was that neither politicians nor media had a clue how to describe the
-> movement, how to narrate about it nor categorize it. [...]
-It turned
+> movement, how to narrate about it nor categorize it. […]It turned out
-> out that neither media nor politicians are able to handle truly
+> that neither media nor politicians are able to handle truly
 > grass-roots, spontaneous initiatives focused on particular issues,
 > functioning over (or away from!) the usual political and social
 > divides.
 >
+> [
+>
-> (rysiek, n.d.)
+> @actapoland]

-Not only does issues like this create new political alliances but since neither media nor politicians have an established routine for handling them, especially when they target a part of the political process that rarely interacts with citizens, it opens up political space for unexpected turns.
-In the case of Anti-ACTA in Poland, this is best exemplified with the 7 hour long debate between the activists and the polish prime minister.
+Not only does issues like this create new political alliances but since neither media nor politicians have an established routine for handling them, especially when they target a part of the political process that rarely interacts with citizens, it opens up political space for unexpected turns of events.
+In the case of Anti-ACTA in Poland, this is best exemplified with the 7 hour long debate between the activists and the polish prime minister that is described by rysiek in his mission report[@actapoland].

-Drawing from my own personal experience of the ACTA protests as well as engaging as activist in the process of negotiation of the European Telecoms Package, I can also tell that these are great collective learning experiences where a loosely connected but tightly interconnected swarm of people learn about the political procedures, committees, reports and power relations within the European policy body *in real-time*.

 ### Systems